Concentration inequalities for Markov chains by Marton couplings and spectral methods: Comparison with the previous results in the literature

 \section{Comparison with the previous results in the literature}

 The literature of concentration inequalities for Markov chains is quite large, with many different approaches for both sums, and more general functions.

-The first result in the case of general functions satisfying a form of the bounded differences condition \eqref{fcondeq} is Proposition 1 of \cite{marton1996bounding}, a McDiarmid-type inequality with constants proportional on $1/(1-a)^2$ (see \eqref{eqadef}).
-The proof is based on the transportation cost inequality method. \cite{Martoncontracting}, \cite{MartoncontractingErratum}, and \cite{Martonclass} extends this result, and proves Talagrand's convex distance inequality for Markov chains, with constants $1/(1-a)^2$ times worse than in the independent case. \cite{Samson} extends Talagrand's convex distance inequality to more general dependency structures, and introduces the coupling matrix to quantify the strength of dependence between random variables.
+The first result in the case of general functions satisfying a form of the bounded differences condition \eqref{fcondeq} is Proposition 1 of \cite{marton1996bounding}, a Mc\-Diarmid-type inequality with constants proportional on $1/(1-a)^2$ (with $a$ being the total variational distance contraction coefficient of the Markov chain in on steps, see \eqref{eqadef}).
+The proof is based on the transportation cost inequality method. \cite{Martoncontracting, MartoncontractingErratum, Martonclass} extends this result, and proves Talagrand's convex distance inequality for Markov chains, with constants $1/(1-a)^2$ times worse than in the independent case. \cite{Samson} extends Talagrand's convex distance inequality to more general dependency structures, and introduces the coupling matrix to quantify the strength of dependence between random variables.
 Finally, \cite{Martonstrongmixing} further develops the results of \cite{Samson}, and introduces the coupling structure that we call Marton coupling in this paper.
 There are further extensions of this method to more general distances, and mixing conditions, see \cite{Rio}, \cite{DGW}, and \cite{Wintenberger}.
 Alternative, simpler approaches to show McDiarmid-type inequalities for dependent random variables were developed in \cite{Chazottes08} (using an elementary martingale-type argument) and \cite{Kontorovich10} (using martingales and linear algebraic inequalities).
 For time homogeneous Markov chains, their results are similar to Proposition 1 of \cite{marton1996bounding}.

-In this paper, we have improved upon the previous results by showing a McDiarmid-type bounded differences inequality for Markov chains, with constants proportional to the mixing time of the chain, which can be much sharper than $1/(1-a)^2$.
+In this paper, we have improved upon the previous results by showing a McDiarmid-type bounded differences inequality for Markov chains, with constants proportional to the mixing time of the chain, which can be much sharper than the previous bounds.

 In the case of sums of functions of elements of Markov chains, there are two dominant approaches in the literature.

 The first one is spectral methods, which use the spectral properties of the chain.
 The first concentration result of this type is \cite{gillman1998chernoff}, which shows a Hoeffding-type inequality for reversible chains.
 The method was further developed in \cite{Lezaud1}, where Bernstein-type inequalities are obtained.
 A sharp version of Hoeffding's inequality for reversible chains was proven in \cite{leon2004optimal}.